x-team/explore-react/docs.md

 It's helpful to understand the basic concepts behind React, and much has already been written about [the concepts behind React's architecture](#further-reading).
 I encourage you to read up if you're interested, but it's not essential for our exploration today.

+Have any questions or comments as we go?
+Head to <https://github.com/x-team/explore-react/issues/new>

 Hello World
 ----